icnrg/draft-irtf-icnrg-terminology/big-picture.md

 **Packet and Content Names**

-> Without an irrefutable binding between a name of a Data packet and its content, Data packet names would be useless for fetching specific content.
+> Without an irrefutable binding between the name of a Data packet and its content, Data packet names would be useless for fetching specific content.
 In ICN, verification of a Data packet's name-to-content binding is achieved through cryptographic means, either by (1) a cryptographic signature that explicitly binds an application-chosen name to a Data packet's content, or (2) relying on an implicit name (cryptographic hash of the Data packet with or without application-chosen name) that the data consumer obtained through other means.

 **Data Authenticity and Encryption**: